TradeRES/toolbox-amiris-demo/README.md

 Launch Spine Toolbox and select the virtual environment Python executable (python.exe on Windows) as the Python interpreter from **File -> Settings -> Tools**.

-Open the proejct in this folder.
+Open the project in this folder.
 You may need to re-create the local data store files.
 Select *Results Data Store* and click **New Spine db**.
 Repeat for *Renamed results*.